How to Distribute Objects Evenly in PowerPoint: Step-by-Step Guide

 Why You Often Need Both#

-In practice, alignment and distribution work together:
+In practice, alignment and distribution work together.
+For example, when creating a row of icons:

 - First, use Align Top or Align Middle to put all icons on the same horizontal line